Manifest§

 const manifest = new Manifest(app, new PageModel());

-return manifest.requests;
+return manifest.requests;.view§

 .view: *

-No matter what the current status of the Manifest
+No matter what the current status of the Manifest is, the property view will

-always contain whatever App#view
+always contain whatever App#view returned for the given model.

-Typically, this will be an instance of View
+Typically, this will be an instance of View.

 class PageModel extends Model {}